Bry-Dev/HomeInventory/README.md

     - Items added here will now be displayed on the Shopping Dashboard
     - To delete an item, slide the item on the dashboard(left or right)
       - Note: Deleting an item will automatically update the number of items(based on the quantity bought) in the Home Supplies
+If you wish to test the app it is located inside: app/release/app-release.apk

 This is dedicated for the Wife;